CYZ-A Horizontal Self-Priming Oil Pump

 4. When installing the suction pipeline, note the following:

 • A. The suction port height should not exceed 5.5 meters.
 If possible, install the suction port as low as possible and minimize the length of the suction pipe.
-This helps shorten the self-priming time and improve the self-priming function.
+This helps shorten the self-priming time and improve self-priming performance.

 • B. Valves, flanges, etc., in the suction pipeline should be free of air leaks and liquid leakage.
 No air leaks are allowed in the suction pipeline.